lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 # Introduction

-Remote attestation allows a relying party, the Registration Authority or the Certification Authority, to learn about the security posture of a verifier, which in the context of this specification is a device transmitting a certification request using the newly defined attestation extension.
+At the time that it is requesting a certificate from a Certification Authority, a PKI end entity may wish to provide evidence of the security properties of the environment in which the private key is stored to be verified by a relying party such as the Registration Authority or the Certificate Authority.
+This specification provides a newly defined attestation attribute for carrying remote attestations in PKCS#10 Certification Requests {{RFC2986}}.

-As outlined in RFC 9334 {{RFC9334}}, a verifier collects claims from its target environment and gets those claims signed by the attesting environment.
+As outlined in the RATS Architecture {{RFC9334}}, a verifier collects claims from its target environment and gets those claims signed by the attesting environment.
 The details of what claims are collected, how they are signed and what formats for serialization are used vary with a given attestation technology.
-At the time of writing several standardized and proprietary attestation technologies are in use.
+At the time of writing, several standardized and proprietary attestation technologies are in use.
 This specification thereby tries to be technology agnostic with regards to the transport of the produced signed claims.